Does Restraining Order Show Up on Background Check? Search Yours Free

 However, it cannot be used to deny a purchase unless there are other disqualifiers on the person’s record such as conviction for a misdemeanor domestic violence crime or pending criminal charges.9

 Depending on the type of background check being conducted, being subject to a restraining order or protective order can be stressful.
-A person can search their record for free to answer the question, does restraining order show up on background check reports?
+A person can search their record for free to find out whether a restraining order shows up on their background check reports.

 Frequently Asked Questions

-When Does Restraining Order Show Up On Background Check Reports?
+When Do Restraining Orders Appear On Background Check Reports?

 Restraining orders are court documents which are public record and can appear on background check reports that require a deep dive into a person’s history.
 These include firearms background checks, security clearance, or other extensive employment checks that look at court records in addition to criminal history.